//Novelr

 Simple.
 It branches to the right.
 Branching to the right is a very important part of a good long sentence, and it is very easy to pull off - all you have to do is to put the subject and the verb as early on in the sentence as possible.
 It acts as an anchor and prevents the sentence from drifting out of control.

 In the second sentence ‘I’ and ‘fly’ are placed at the start, and the rest of the sentence branches out from it.
 It prevents the sentence from spiraling out of control.
-In the first sentence, however, a whole chuck of text is placed between ‘career’ (the subject) and ‘can be’ (the verb).
+In the first sentence, however, a whole chunk of text is placed between ‘career’ (the subject) and ‘can be’ (the verb).
 Result?
 An unreadable sentence.

 Keeping a strong subject and verb together is a simple rule that should be applied to all forms of sentences when you’re writing to be clear.
 It helps give shape and direction to your text, particularly if it’s placed at the very front.
 But putting the verb at the end isn’t a completely evil thing to do - writers do it all the time when they’re trying to create suspense, or when they’re building tension for the reader.
 This works if it’s done well.
 Just use it carefully.